htsnul/html/README.md

 ## Intro

-Convert an HTML string into a document fragment.
+Convert an HTML string to a `DocumentFragment`.

 ## Usage